What does the SAIA training program offer?

 An industry standard since 1992, this comprehensive training program explains how to set up, operate and inspect suspended work platforms.
 The student completing this course will know the basics required to safely use suspended equipment.
 On-the-job training after this program will allow participants to apply what they have learned and to gain field experience necessary for any professional.
 The program explains how to set up, operate and inspect suspended work platforms.
 This course has a three year certification.

-Journeyperson Scaffold Program
+Scaffold Journeyman Training Program

 Mast Climber Operator Training Program